coder-1304/Apache-Solr-doc/search/solr/Glossary.md

 ZooKeeper is a centralized service for maintaining configuration information, providing distributed synchronization, and managing cluster state for distributed systems like SolrCloud.
 In a SolrCloud deployment, ZooKeeper manages cluster coordination tasks such as leader election, shard allocation, and tracking the status of individual Solr nodes.
 It stores metadata about collections, shards, and replicas, enabling Solr nodes to dynamically join or leave the cluster without affecting its availability or data integrity.

+### 9. Metrics

+Metrics are measurements or data points that provide insights into the performance, behavior, or state of a system or application.
+In the context of software development and operations, metrics are crucial for monitoring, troubleshooting, and optimizing the performance and reliability of applications and infrastructure.

+Metrics are typically collected, aggregated, and analyzed over time to identify trends, anomalies, and areas for improvement.
+They provide valuable insights for making informed decisions about system performance, reliability, and scalability.
+Additionally, metrics are often used to set and monitor Service Level Objectives (SLOs) and Service Level Indicators (SLIs) to ensure that systems meet desired performance and reliability targets.

+Metrics can encompass various aspects of a system, including:

+- **Performance**: Metrics related to response times, throughput, and resource utilization (CPU, memory, disk, network).
+- **Availability**: Metrics indicating the uptime and downtime of a service or application.
+- **Error Rates**: Metrics tracking the frequency and types of errors encountered by the system.
+- **Usage**: Metrics reflecting the usage patterns and trends, such as the number of active users or requests.
+- **Capacity Planning**: Metrics used to forecast resource requirements and scale infrastructure accordingly.
+- **Health and Status**: Metrics indicating the overall health and status of components within a system.